Hikers looking over the Pacific ocean from cliffs in California

 Running an impressive 840 miles up the U.S. West Coast, California is full of superlatives, from longest continental coastline to largest population (over 39 million, in case you were wondering).
 This long and somewhat skinny state is also home to swaths of gorgeous scenery, iconic sports teams, and breathtaking sunsets.
 And if you hadn’t noticed, most of the people living in California are pretty proud of their home state, even if they’re not originally from there.
 After all, the West Coast is the best coast (wink wink)!

 But what is the downside of living in California — the catch?
 Be prepared to pay for the privilege.
-California ranks as one of the most expensive states in the country, with one city even making the list of 2022’s top 10 most expensive cities to live in — in the world.
+California ranks as one of the most expensive states in the country, with one city even making the list of 2025’s top 10 most expensive cities to live in — in the world.
 What’s to blame?
-California has notoriously high tax rates across the board (up to 13.3 percent!), and its desirable locations and lifestyle have given the state a bit of a housing crisis.
+California has notoriously high tax rates across the board (up to 12.3 percent!), and its desirable locations and lifestyle have given the state a bit of a housing crisis.

 So is it worth living in California?
 Only you can decide what’s best for you.
-We’re just here to give you a little insight to help you make the decision.
+We’re just here to provide a little insight to help you make the decision.
 We’ve got a rundown of the pros, cons, and truths about what it’s like living in California, along with some zeroed-in stats on a few of its most popular cities.

 1. The Average Cost of Living in California Is Steep